jeffscottward/mycrypto-wallet-list/README.md

 **Bonus points for:**

-- Allow the user the change currency
+- Allow the user the change currency - Not available on Ethplorer API
-- Displaying a list of previous searches that the user can click to easily access previous results.
+- Displaying a list of previous searches that the user can click to easily access previous results. - HTML5 Autocomplete ✔️
-- Polling to update the balances.
+- Polling to update the balances. - ✔️ setInterval
-- Using only node JSON_RPC calls 💪
+- Using only node JSON_RPC calls 💪 - OD

 ## Good to know